-It will help you to plan, budget and settle in better if you have a good idea of what it really costs to live in Spain before go.
-While most of Europe has experienced an increase in the cost of living over the past ten years, particularly during the financial crisis, Spain often comes out as cheaper than many other countries within the Eurozone countries, and is noticeably less expensive to live in than France, in particular.
+It will help you to plan, budget and settle in better if you have a good idea of what it really costs to live in Spain before you go.
+While most of Europe has experienced an increase in the cost of living over the past ten years, particularly during the financial crisis, Spain often comes out as cheaper than many other countries within the Eurozone, and is noticeably less expensive to live in than France, in particular.

 The Cost of Living survey we conduct every year compares the prices of a basic supermarket shop and other everyday living costs in a range of countries popular with British expats.
 The results should give you an idea of the main day to day price differences when comparing Spain to the UK.